achapkowski/slucor-hds5210-2016-2/week02/assignment02.md

 As usual, show your work and thought process through readable code and comments as needed.

-#5 - Commit and push your work to gitlab
+#5 - Commit and push your work to github
 ---

 1. Make sure you notebook changes above are saved.
 2. Click the `Launch Shell` button
 3. Click `Connect`
-4. Type in your gitlab username and `P@SSw0rd` for you password to login
+4. Type in your github username and `P@SSw0rd` for you password to login
-5. Follow the commands below using your own gitlab username
+5. Follow the commands below using your own github username
 ```
 git cd ~/notebooks/hds5210-week02/
 git add week02-paulboal.ipynb